OmarHasan1996/flutter-network-international-payment-sdk/README.md

-# N-Genius Payments Flutter SDK
+# N-Genius Flutter SDK

-A Flutter plugin that provides an easy-to-use interface for handling payments using the N-Genius native SDKs on both Android and iOS.
+A Flutter plugin to provide an easy-to-use integration for handling payments using N-Genius native SDKs in Flutter applications.

 ## 📱 Platform Compatibility
 - **Android** ✅